Mergener/prime-hyperbola/README.md

-A C++ implementation of the prime number generation algorithm presented at https://zenodo.org/records/15242156.
+A C++ implementation of the prime number generation algorithm presented in the article "Prime Number Generation Without Factorization:
+A Hyperbola-Based Algorithm", written by my father Jayme F. M. Mendes.